-They are also available at the MIT Library Reserve Room on the ground floor of Building 14.
+They are also available at the MIT Library.

-Additional readings are available in the Reserve Room and on the 21H342 home page.
-The home page also includes other useful information, such as the syllabus, a selection of images, related links, reading questions and bibliography.
+Additional readings are available in the Reserve Room and on the 21H342 home page The home page also includes other useful information, such as the syllabus, a selection of images, related links, reading questions and bibliography.